-Endoscopic disc surgery is usually performed under local anesthesia.
-A local anesthetic (Lidocaine 1%) is first injected to numb the skin, muscles, and the nearby vertebral joint, then the skin is incised.
+The minimally invasive discectomy procedure is usually performed under local anesthesia.
+First, a local anesthetic (1% lidocaine) is injected to numb the skin, muscles, and nearby Intervertebral joint and to help make an incision.

-Then lidocaine is injected into the foramen between the vertebrae, but at a dose of 0.25%.
-The dose was reduced so as not to get complete inhibition of the nerves.
-Some sensory functions remain that make the patient feel pain if the surgeon approaches the nerve roots.
+Then, a 0.25% dose of lidocaine is injected into the hole between the vertebrae, reducing the dose to prevent complete nerve suppression.
+This allows for some sensory functions to remain, so the patient can feel pain if the surgeon gets close to the nerve roots.

 Inserting the endoscope into the body

-The operation is carried out under the guidance of anterior-posterior imaging with fluorescence, where a guide wire is inserted at the beginning, and the wire is inserted according to the pre-established lines.
-After inserting the guide wire approximately halfway, the imaging direction changes to become lateral, where the depth of insertion of the guide wire is confirmed.
-After that, the guide wire is inserted until it touches the articular facet of the vertebrae, where the surgeon feels some resistance, then we pull the wire slightly and deviate it vertically until we enter the space between the vertebrae.
+The procedure is performed under the guidance of fluoroscopic anterior-posterior imaging.
+Initially, a guiding wire is inserted, and the wire is inserted according to the predetermined lines.
+After inserting the guiding wire approximately halfway, the imaging direction changes to become lateral.
+The depth of insertion of the guiding wire is then checked.
+Afterward, the guiding wire is inserted until it touches the articular facet of the vertebrae, where the surgeon feels some resistance.
+The wire is then slightly withdrawn and bent perpendicularly to enter the space between the vertebrae.

-After the guide wire arrives, the dilator is inserted, followed by the cover of the endoscope, and then under fluorography, the last location of the endoscope sheath is confirmed, as it is near the base of the vertebral peduncle in lateral imaging, and in the middle of the vertebral peduncle in anteroposterior imaging.
+After the guiding wire is inserted, the dilator is inserted, followed by the sheath of the endoscope.
+Under fluoroscopic imaging, the final location of the endoscope sheath is confirmed, which is close to the base of the spinous process in lateral imaging and centered on the spinous process in anterior-posterior imaging.

-At this point, the endoscope is inserted, and it has a camera at the end and three entrances, The larger entrance is called the working canal, the two smaller ones are for electrocoagulation aid and one for forceps.
+In this stage, the endoscope, which contains a camera at its tip and three ports, is inserted.
+The largest port is called the working channel, and the two smaller ones are used for electrocautery and for the forceps.

-A drill is used to drill the base of the superior articular process or the base of the pedicle, and then the bleeding vessels are electrocoagulated, which reduces bleeding.
+A drill is used to drill the base of the superior articular process or the base of the vertebral peduncle.
+Then, electrocautery is used to coagulate the bleeding vessels, reducing blood loss.

-Then, some vessels and ligaments in this area are cut, which helps to move freely.
-The nerve root in this area must be identified and protected. as if the surgeon touches the nerve root, then the patient feels pain and responds to the surgeon, who immediately moves away from the root, If a herniated disc is found in this area, it is removed.
+Some vessels and ligaments in this area are then cut to facilitate freedom of movement in the area.
+The nerve root present in this area must be identified and protected.
+If the surgeon touches the nerve root, the patient will feel pain, and the surgeon will immediately move away from the root.
+Afterward, if a herniated disc is found in this area, it is excised.

-But if the disc is more inward, the doctor excavates the bone until reaching the spinal canal, and through it, the spinal cord cyst is identified and moved away from it, and the disc herniation is identified and removed.
+If the disc is located more internally, the procedure continues by drilling the bone until it reaches the spinal canal.
+Once reached, the spinal cord sac is identified and kept away from, and the disc is located and removed.

-Endoscopic discectomy surgery has a few complications, most of which come from the surgical work itself, and the doctors of the Bimaristan Center in Turkey are among the best doctors in existence who can operate accurately, among these complications:
+Minimally invasive discectomy has few complications, most of which come from the surgical procedure itself.
+The doctors at Bimaristan Center in Turkey are among the best in performing this procedure with precision.
+Some of these complications include:

-- Cerebrospinal fluid leakage due to insufficient closure of the bone
+- Cerebrospinal fluid leakage due to improper bone closure

-The percentage of disc herniation recurrence after its excision differs for many reasons, but it remains lower than its percentage in traditional surgery, and among these reasons, we mention:
+The percentage of recurrent disc herniation after removal varies for several reasons, but it remains lower than in traditional surgical procedures.
+Some of these reasons include:

 - The type of disc present

-- And the height of the disc area increases the risk of relapse
+- Higher disc height increases the risk of recurrence

-The recurrence rate after arthroscopic disc surgery is estimated at approximately 8.83% This is after undergoing the operation for the first time, and the rate of disc recurrence after undergoing another operation is estimated at approximately 17.65%.
+The recurrence rate after a minimally invasive discectomy is estimated to be around 8.83% after the first surgery, and the rate of recurrence after a second surgery is estimated to be around 17.65%.

-- Proper sitting in front of the TV and computer
+- Maintain proper posture while sitting in front of the TV or computer

-- Sleep on your sides, not on your stomach, with your knees bent
+- Sleep on your sides (especially your right side) rather than on your stomach with your knees bent

-- Follow a diet to lose weight if it is excessive
+- Follow a diet to lose weight if overweight

-Laparoscopic disc surgery costs from about 2,500 to approximately 4 thousand dollars, depending on the difficulty of performing the operation for the person and the number of endoscopic hernias that must be removed.
+A minimally invasive disc surgery usually costs around $2,500 to $4,000, depending on the complexity of the procedure and the number of herniated discs that need to be removed.